ethereum/remix-ide/docs/remixd.md

 Or just install it in the directory of your choice by removing the -g flag:
 `npm install @remix-project/remixd`

-**NOTE:** When remixd NPM module is installed, it also installs [Slither](https://github.com/crytic/slither), [solc-select](https://github.com/crytic/solc-select#quickstart) and set [solc](https://docs.soliditylang.org/en/latest/installing-solidity.html) to latest version i.e. 0.8.15 currently, provided `Python3.6+ (pip3)` should be already there on the System.
-(Supported since Remixd `v0.6.3`).
+**NOTE:** When the remixd NPM module is installed, it also installs [Slither](https://github.com/crytic/slither), [solc-select](https://github.com/crytic/solc-select#quickstart) and sets [solc](https://docs.soliditylang.org/en/latest/installing-solidity.html) to latest version i.e. 0.8.15 currently.

+**ALSO NOTE:** `Python3.6+ (pip3)` needs to already be installed on the System.
+(This packaging of Slither with the remixd module is supported since Remixd v0.6.3).
 In case of any discrepany, Slither can also installed along with other dependencies using command `remixd -i slither`

 ### Find your version of remixd